 Chris has written hundreds of scripts for television programs, documentaries, and digital stories.
 He usually works as a Writer or a Story Editor on the PBS documentaries he edits.

 Lots of people had time on their hands during the COVID-19 pandemic.
 Chris took that time to create a series bible for a new Northern Exposure reboot, as well as writing several episodes for its first season.

 Chris Bové started in film, but his first video job was unique.
 Unlike others who work their entire careers hoping to make something for Steven Spielberg, it was actually one of his first gigs.

 "It was right around the time he was finishing up Schindler's List.
 The work I did was nothing sexy at all... just some minor editing and dubbing for his East Hampton team.
-Working in that ecosystem with those people changed me.
-Their relentless focus on storytelling was the inspirational punch in the face that every kid my age needed.
-I was incredibly fortunate, and their storytelling process became my lifelong focus as well."
+Working in an ecosystem like that changed me.
+Their focus on storytelling was unique and inspirational.
+I was incredibly fortunate.

 Recruited in the mid-2000's by Avid's own Marianna Montague, Chris Bové was one of her original Moderators on Avid's Pro Video Community, and the Avid Editors of Facebook.

 He has worked with Avid staff to create long-format tutorials and blog posts on Media Composer, Avid ScriptSync, Avid PhraseFind, and on the general architecture of how Media Composer uses a computer.